 Should you Have a Smoke Alarm or Heat Alarm at Home?

 Fire safety at home is a main concern for homeowners, renters, and dwellers.
 And cooking can be a main cause for concern as there are lots of opportunities for accidents to happen.
-As detailed in our latest blog, it’s important for homes to have fire detection devices to ensure that you can be alerted, should the worst happen.
+As detailed in our latest blog, it's important for homes to have fire detection devices to ensure that you can be alerted, if the worst happens.
 One thing that has often caused confusion, though, is should you have a heat alarm or smoke alarm.
 And what is the difference?

 What alarms do you need in your home?

 The short answer is that you should have both a smoke alarm and a heat alarm in your home.
 They work in slightly different ways to protect you from fire and prevent false alarms as much as possible.